 - Maps & Photos

 Silvercorp acquired the Gaocheng ("GC") silver-lead-zinc exploration permit in April 2008.
 Located about 200 kilometres west of Guangzhou City, Guangdong Province, southern China, the permit covers an area of 5.5 km2.
 Since 2001, the GC permit has been explored for gold, silver, lead, zinc, and sulphur.
 In December 2010, Silvercorp received a mining permit on the GC project and construction of a 1,600 tpd mine and mill commenced shortly thereafter.
 In the fall of 2014 the Company commenced commercial production from the mine.
-Since then, GC project has contributed 2.3M ounces of silver and 75.2M pounds of lead and zinc ended March 31, 2018.
+Since then, the GC property has contributed 4.6M ounces of silver and 169M pounds of lead and zinc to June 30, 2021.

 The GC property is located on the east margin of the Luoding basin, east of the Wuchuan – Sihui major fault within the north portion of the Yunkai uplift of the South China Orogenic Belt.
 Northeast striking structures and arc structures form the basic geological framework of the region.
 Deposits on the property occur at the intersection of a north-easterly striking fault zone and a near east-westerly striking fault zone.

 Basement geology in the area comprises late Proterozoic Sinian sedimentary clastics and carbonate rocks; Palaeozoic (Ordovician, Silurian, Devonian, Carboniferous) sedimentary clastics and carbonate rocks; and Mesozoic (Triassic) coal-bearing clastic rocks and Cretaceous red clastic rocks.
 Ag-Pb-Zn poly-metallic deposits occur within late Proterozoic rocks.
 Cu-Pb-Zn, Mn, and Au-Ag deposits occur within Palaeozoic rocks.